xivid/eth-dspa-2019/README.md

-# DSPA Course 2019
+# Data Stream Processing and Analytics, Spring 2019 ETH Zurich

+The course project, a social network analysis backend using Apache Flink, is located in `project/`.

-All project related files are in `project/`.
+All other folders are assignments.

+Achieved final grade: 6.0.